jrhicks/minimal-copilotkit-langgraph/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or pull requests for bug fixes, improvements, or new features.
+I'm trying to get all the AG-UI features working.
+You can find many examples at: https://github.com/CopilotKit/CopilotKit/tree/main/examples

 ---